- How do I get started?

 How do I plan out my story?

-Some writers like to plan, some like to leave themselves free to discover the story as they go along.
+Some writers like to plan (known as 'plotters'), some like to leave themselves free to discover the story as they go along (known as 'pantsers' as they write 'by the seat of their pants').
 I’m a planner.
-I like to write out a detailed outline, then I go through it and divide it into what I think will make good chapter, part and book divisions.
+I like to write out a detailed outline, then divide it into chapter, part and book divisions.
 Before writing a scene, I write a short description of it.
 I also like to put together a spreadsheet following the different main characters’ stories, so I can keep track of where the subplots diverge and meet.
 I take notes on the world I’m creating as I go, then stop now and then to expand on different subjects as I need to or inspiration comes.
-Everyone has different ways of working, and it can be as much fun discovering how you like to plan as it is writing the book.
+Everyone has different ways of working, and it can be as much fun discovering how you like to do about it as it is writing the book.

 Any tips on world building?